openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

 Another option for training models is to use dedicated scripts for particular models (like `tools/train_0050.py`) that solely encapsulate the training setup.

-Instructions for training models from the OpenVINO&trade; Open Model Zoo can be found in [OpenVINO.md](OpenVINO.md)
+Instructions for training models from the OpenVINO™  Open Model Zoo can be found in [OpenVINO.md](OpenVINO.md)

 ## Demo

 `tools/demo.py` script implements a live demo application that runs a given Mask R-CNN like a model on a set of images or a video and shows resulting instance segmentation mask.
-Both PyTorch and OpenVINO&trade; backends are supported.
+Both PyTorch and OpenVINO™  backends are supported.

 ### PyTorch